Last Updated: May 29, 2023

 - You still get a crucial bonus to your Intelligence, and you can get an awesome feat at level 1.

-SCAG : The stats are decent for Infiltrator mains and fire resistance is always appreciated.
+SCAG: The stats are decent for Infiltrator mains and fire resistance is always appreciated.
 Winged won’t work for Guardian primaries since you’ll be wearing heavy armor, but it’s great of Iniltrator primaries.
-The innate spellcasting being charisma-based means that it’s much less attractive than they could be.
+The innate spellcasting being charisma-based means that it’s much less attractive than it could be.

 All lineages are inherently strong because they let you choose your ability spread regardless of other optional rules being used.
 If you take a lineage on top of an existing race, you can keep many of the benefits of the original race such as proficiencies and languages.